Victor Rangel-Ribeiro

-Victor Rangel-Ribeiro (born 1925) is an Indian writer, former journalist, music conductor and editor.
+Victor Rangel-Ribeiro (born 3 October 1925) is an American writer, former journalist, music conductor and editor.
 His is most noted as the author of Tivolem (1998), whose writing was funded by a New York Foundation for the Arts Fiction Fellowship (awarded 1991), and which was awarded the Milkweed National Fiction Prize and shortlisted for the Crossword Book Award.

-Biography
+Early life

-Born in Goa, counting Konkani, Portuguese, and English as his three mother tongues, he moved to Mumbai in 1939 and took his BA from St. Xavier's College, Mumbai in 1945.
-After a short spell teaching at high school, he moved into journalism.
+Born in Portuguese Goa in 1925, he lived in Saligão village.
+He counts Konkani, Portuguese, and English as his three mother tongues, he moved to Bombay and took his BA from St. Xavier's College, Mumbai in 1945.
 The 1940s already saw a number of his English-language short stories appearing in British Indian publications.

-Work, employment
+Career

+Rangel-Ribeiro began his career by teaching at a high school in Bombay.
+He then began working as a journalist.

-After Indian independence in 1947, Rangel-Ribeiro became assistant editor and music critic of the National Standard, Sunday editor for the Calcutta edition of the Times of India (1953), and a literary editor for The Illustrated Weekly.
+After Indian independence in 1947, he became an assistant editor and music critic of the National Standard, Sunday editor for the Calcutta edition of the Times of India (1953), and a literary editor for The Illustrated Weekly.
 He was the first Indian to be appointed Copy Chief at the advertising giant J Walter Thompson's Bombay office, but migrated to the US just months later.